General

 • Global Unique Identifier (GUID)

-(v) For the created field called Area, use built-in function to populate this field.
+(v) For the created field called Area, use a built-in function to populate this field.
 Right-click on the field name and choose Calculate Geometry

 • For the option to work, populate the values of the field to be geometric values derived from the features that the table represents such as area, perimeter, and length among others.